Global ESG Investing: Standards Across India, USA, UAE, Singapore, and NZ

 - Ongoing monitoring: Continuously monitor your portfolio's ESG performance, making adjustments as needed to ensure alignment with your investment goals.

 For example, let's consider a company like Tata Motors, which has made significant strides in reducing its carbon footprint and improving its governance practices.
-Using the MicroStocks.in screener, you can screen for stocks like Tata Motors that meet your ESG criteria.
+Using the MicroStocks.in search tool, you can screen for stocks like Tata Motors that meet your ESG criteria.

 ESG Investing vs Traditional Investing